PCMDI/PCMDIobs-cmor-tables/README.md

 # PMPObs-cmor-tables
-JSON Tables for CMOR3 to create PCMDI Metrics observational database
+JSON Tables for CMOR3 to create the PCMDI Metrics observational database